 The public BIONUMERICS Calculation Engine will remain operational until December 31st, 2024.
 After December 31st, 2024, the public BIONUMERICS Calculation Engine wil be discontinued and no updates or support will be provided.
 As such, the public BIONUMERICS Calculation Engine can thus no longer be used to perform analyses.

-BIONUMERICS 8 users can still use the local PC-based Calculation Engine after December 31st, 2024, see also https://www.bionumerics8.com/calculation-engine for a list of available functionalities.
+BIONUMERICS 8 users can still use the local PC-based Calculation Engine after December 31st, 2024, with the restriction that new alleles cannot be submitted.